timilehin-code/php_oop/readme.md

 - **Protected:** Protected properties or methods can be accessed only in within class and sub-classes of the class in which it was created from

-the `$this` keyword is use to refrence a property inside a class or a sub-class
+the `$this` keyword is use to reference a property inside a class or a sub-class

 - **Inheritance:** it when another class is able to access the properties and method of another class for a class to inherit another class you need to use the `extends` keyword
   _note:_ only protected and public methods or properties can be inherited.